enriquepalaciosv/fad-sdk-poc/README.md

 **All properties in the table below are required.**

-**Note:** The `transaction_guid` option is typically obtained after a successful Capture ID flow and may be provided dynamically when initializing or updating the validator instance.
+**Note:** The `transaction_id` option is typically obtained after a successful Capture ID flow and may be provided dynamically when initializing or updating the validator instance.

 | Property                        | Type       | Description                                                                                  |
 | ------------------------------- | ---------- | -------------------------------------------------------------------------------------------- |